-Oregon Environmental Council has been first in many ways.
-As the first multi-issue, statewide environmental group in Oregon, established in 1968, OEC was the first to publish state legislators’ environmental voting records, establishing the Oregon League of Environmental Voters, which eventually became the Oregon League of Conservation Voters.
+Oregon Environmental Council is the first multi-issue, statewide environmental group in Oregon, established in 1968, OEC was the first to publish state legislators’ environmental voting records, establishing the Oregon League of Environmental Voters, which eventually became the Oregon League of Conservation Voters.
 In fact, look at any “green” idea that put Oregon on the map—the Bottle Bill, our landmark land-use planning laws, curbside recycling—and you’ll find that OEC was integrally involved, if not the driving force, behind these critical protections.

 These extraordinary accomplishments were achieved by a group of ordinary citizens—garden club members, outdoor enthusiasts, conservationists and regular Oregonians who believed they could protect the legacy of a clean and healthy Oregon by working together.
 They knew that the only way to prevent loss of wilderness, pollution and the threats of unchecked development was to provide the citizens of Oregon with a no-nonsense voice in the state legislature.
 And this tradition continues: OEC is the place where all Oregonians can collaborate and take action to protect and enhance the place we love.